cgroll/riskMan/src/intro.md

 ### Outlook: statistical fitting

+The *central limit theorem* could justify modelling *logarithmic* returns as *normally distributed*:

+. . .

-- *central limit theorem* could justify modelling *logarithmic* returns as *normally distributed*, since returns can be decomposed into *summation* over returns of *lower* frequency: e.g. annual returns are the sum of 12 monthly returns, 52 weakly returns, 365 daily returns,...
+- returns can be decomposed into *summation* over returns of *higher*
+  frequency: e.g. annual returns are the sum of 12 monthly returns, 52 weakly returns, 365 daily returns,...

+###

+**The central limit theorem states:**

-- independent of the distribution of low frequency returns, the *central limit theorem* states that any sum of these low frequency returns follows a *normal distribution*, provided that the sum involves sufficiently many summands, and the following requirements are fulfilled:
+Independent of the distribution of high frequency returns, any sum of them follows a *normal distribution*, provided that the sum involves sufficiently many summands, and the following requirements are
+fulfilled:

+. . .

 - the high frequency returns are *independent* of each other

+. . .

 - the distribution of the low frequency returns allows finite second moments (variance)